bimalkaf/Android_MVVM_Retrofit/README.md

 - **Integration**: It integrates seamlessly with Android's ImageView and supports features like placeholder images and error handling, enhancing the user experience.

+### Dagger and Hilt

+The Weather App now incorporates Dagger and Hilt for dependency injection:

+- **Dagger**: Dagger is used to manage dependencies and enable efficient, modular code design.

+- **Hilt**: Hilt simplifies dependency injection in Android apps, making it easier to provide and inject dependencies while following best practices.

 ### Clean Code and Clean Architecture

 The project follows clean architecture principles to maintain a clean and modular codebase.
 Here's why clean code is crucial: